 The End of the Transition Period

-As we approach the end of the transition period (31st December 2020) what does that mean for British people visiting Europe?
-It means that from 1st January, freedom of movement in the EU area will change.
+Since the end of the transition period (31st December 2020) the rules have changed for people visiting Europe.
+What does that actually mean?
+It means that from 1st January 2021, freedom of movement in the EU area changed.
 The older generation (like myself) will remember this from before the EU days however our new younger generation will now live by a new set of rules.
-These rules, which have not yet been totally disclosed, whilst still allowing people to move to France, will involve more complexity if you wish to work or create a business abroad.
+These rules, involve more complexity if you wish to work or create a business in France or in Europe.
+These rules means that freedom of movement and mobility have been vastly reduced.

 The EU has agreed on principle that the UK will be visa exempt for up to 90 days in every 180 days.
 You could use this in one big stay in France or use it as a rolling window.
 So effectively the good news is that you can visit your secondary homes within these time restraints or go on holiday to Europe with no major difference except to keep an eye on your 90 day counter.
 If you want to calculate the days you have left, use this calculator